static-frame/static-frame/README.rst

 4         5.0       3.6       1.4       0.2       Iris-setosa
 <int64>   <float64> <float64> <float64> <float64> <<U15>

 StaticFrame supports reindexing (where axis labels are conformed to another axis's labels, potentially changing the size and ordering of labels) and relabeling (simply applying new labels without changing size).
-To ignore the integer labels and set the column labels, we will use the ``relabel()`` method.
+To ignore the integer labels and set new column labels, we will use the ``relabel()`` method.
 While we are creating a new ``Frame``, relabeling does not require us to copy the underlying NumPy data: as all data is immutable, we can reuse it in our new container.

 >>> data = data.relabel(columns=('sepal_length', 'sepal_width', 'petal_length', 'petal_width', 'species'))